 1) True labor contractions begin

-True labor contractions are going to be the most reliable way to tell if your baby is ready to debut in 24-48 hours.
+True labor contractions are going to be the most reliable way to tell if your baby is ready to debut in 24-48 hours (not to be confused with braxton hicks contractions).

 TRUE labor contractions are your body’s way of progressing and getting ready for birth.